Lambing should be fun.

 approved by the FDA to feed to pregnant ewes at a rate of 80

 mg per head per day to help prevent abortions.
+A Veterinary Feed Directive (VFD) just be obtained from a veterinarian in order to include an antibiotic in the feed.
 Alternatively,

 injections of antibiotics (e.g. LA-200) every 2 weeks during